 According to a 1926 article in the Los Angeles Times, opening night festivities were nothing short of decadent.
 Five orchestras welcomed guests during a medieval dedication ceremony that included “mounted knights, heralds and pikemen will patrol the boulevard and guard the building during the ceremony.”
-Under chandeliers and high oak beam ceilings while beside giant fireplaces and a patent leather bar, revelers continues the party.
+Under chandeliers and high oak beam ceilings while beside giant fireplaces and a patent leather bar, revelers continued the party.

 For five days straight.